 June 30 Students work in studio in groups with their peers

-Housing: Students will be accommodated in apartments on campus at Beuth Hochschule !Or Technik Berlin Contact at Beuth Hochschule !Or Technik: Robert Demel, 10 Luxemburger Sir., 13 353 Berlin, Germany RobertDemel@demel-architekten.de.
+Housing: Students can organize their own housing or may be accommodated in apartments on campus at Beuth Hochschule !Or Technik Berlin Contact at Beuth Hochschule !Or Technik: Robert Demel, 10 Luxemburger Sir., 13 353 Berlin, Germany RobertDemel@demel-architekten.de.

 Participants in all College of Design international programs must meet the following requirements: